Skip to main content

 Smart & Programmed Analytics & Diagnostics in I&C systems

-I have had a couple of discussions lately related to the untapped potential of modern control systems in terms of improved diagnostics and analytical data that could improve reliability.
+I have had a couple of discussions lately related to the untapped potential of modern control systems in terms of improved diagnostics and analytical data that could improve reliability and performance.

 The table below shows some examples of some analytical and diagnostic functionality that can be built into or implemented into typical modern control systems.